dotnet/msbuild/documentation/specs/static-graph.md

 - Increase perf of interaction between MSBuild and higher-order build engines (eg. MS internal build engines) - reuse evaluation and MSBuild nodes
 - **Existing functionality must still work.
 This new behavior is opt-in only.**

-### M1 - MVP
-- [ ] Add new project graph discovery
-  - [ ] Evaluation and statically follow ProjectReference.
-  - [ ] Graph and fully-evaluated instances returned
-  - [ ] Nodes in the graph:
-    - [ ] List of edges
-    - [ ] Instances of evaluated project

-- [ ] BuildSingleProject API:
-  - [ ] Build a project/target with /p:BuildProjectReferences=false
-  - [ ] Warn on MSBuild invocation in this mode
-- [ ] Simple BuildGraph API added
-- [ ] Gather data on migration costs and how far off we are from a usable solution

-### M1 non-goals
-- Caching
-- Distribution
-- Input/Output tracking or validation
-- Incremental build
-- Perf (no multi-core, evaluation re-use, etc)
-- Blocking "bad" P2P calls

-### M2 - Single Project Enforcement
-- [ ] BuildSingleProject
-  - [ ] New syntax to allow a project to export state to consuming projects
-  - [ ] Modify common targets to, by default, export state for P2P protocol data (probably non-Core first)
-  - [ ] Error on MSBuild invocations not exported by target Project

-### M3 - Dependency Tracking
-- [ ] BuildSingleProject
-  - [ ] Add Tracker to record input/outputs read for each project built
-  - [ ] Some sort of content store for this data?

-### M4 - Ready for Caching/Distribution
-- [ ] BuildGraph API
-  - [ ] Validate project outputs read as inputs are declared by a ProjectReference
-  - [ ] Other BuildCop stuff?
-- [ ] API to import/export tracker data and exported project state
-- [ ] Ability to distribute and cache from QB

-### M5 - Performance
-- [ ] Optimized graph scheduling
-- [ ] Evaluation re-use
-- [ ] Scoped evaluation (parse only what we need)

 ## Project Graph

 Calculating the project graph will be very similar to the MS internal build engine's existing Traversal logic.
 For a given evaluated project, all project references will be identified and recursively evaluated (with deduping).

 A node in the graph is a tuple of the project file and global properties.
-Each (project, global props) combo can be evaluated in parallel.
+Each (project, global properties) combo can be evaluated in parallel.

+### Build dimensions

+Build dimensions can be thought of as different ways to build a particular project.
+For example, a project can be built Debug or Retail, x86 or x64, for .NET Framework 4.7.1 or .NET Core 2.0.

-For cross-targeting projects, the project will be seen just as 1 uber project.
-Behaviorally this is the same as what happens when building a cross-targeting project directly today; the outer build ends up calling the MSBuild task for every target framework.
+For multitargeting projects (.NET projects which have multiple `TargetFrameworks`), the graph node will be just as 1 uber node.
+Behaviorally this is the same as what happens when building a multitargeting project directly today; the outer build ends up calling the MSBuild task for every target framework.

-For example if project A cross targets net471 and netcoreapp2.0, then the graph will have just 1 node: project A + no global properties.
+For example if project A multitargets `net471` and `netcoreapp2.0`, then the graph will have just 1 node: project A + no global properties.

-For project references to projects which cross-target, it is non-trivial to figure out which target framework to build without running NuGet targets, so as a simplification the dependency will be on the cross-targeting node in the graph (ie. "all target frameworks"), rather than the individual target framework which is actually needed.
-Note that this may lead to over-building.
+For project references to projects which multitarget, it is non-trivial to figure out which target framework to build without running NuGet targets, so as a simplification the dependency will be on the multitargeting node in the graph (ie. "all target frameworks"), rather than the individual target framework which is actually needed.
+Note that this may lead to over-building when building an entire graph.
+However, Visual Studio also exhibits this same behavior today.

-For example if project B had a project reference to the example project A above, then project B would depend on project A (without global properties).
+For example if project B targeted `net471` and had a project reference to the example project A above, then project B would depend on project A (without global properties).
+However in reality when building project B, project A would only build its `net471` (project A + global properties of `TargetFramework=net471`) variant, and the `netcoreapp2.0` variant would not actually be built.

 Because we are using ProjectReferences to determine the graph, we will need to duplicate the mapping of ProjectReference metadata to global properties given to the MSBuild task.
-This means that we need to couple the engine to the concept of cross-targeting and how it's done.
-Which means that whenever we change the cross-targeting MSBuild code we need to update the project graph construction code.
+This means that we need to couple the engine to the common MSBuild targets, which means that whenever we change those targets we need to update the project graph construction code as well.

-**OPEN ISSUE:** Are there other "build dimensions" similar to cross-targeting?
-Cross-targeting has a well-known pattern, but there may be others.
-Like runtime id (e.g. win10, win8, osx, linux14, linux16, etc), which give TFM x RID combinations.
-We wouldn't want to teach the engine how to handle each type of build dimension.
-Even if we have to hardcode details about certain build dimensions (to avoid having a ton of sdk writers to change), should we bother designing a way in which sdk writers can declare how new build dimensions affect the graph?
-To avoid adding more and more coupling to build logic?
+The graph also supports multiple entry points, so this enables scenarios where projects build with different platforms in one build.
+For example, one entry point could be a project with global properties of `Platform=x64` and another entry point might be that same project with `Platform=x86`.
+Because the project graph understands the metadata on project references as well, including `GlobalPropertiesToRemove`, this also enables the notion of "platform agnostic projects" which should only build once regardless of the platform.

+For example, if project A had a project reference to project B with `GlobalPropertiesToRemove=Platform`, and we wanted to build project A for x86 and x64 so used both as entry points, the graph would consist of 3 nodes: project A with `Platform=x86`, project A with `Platform=x64`, and project B with no global properties set.

+To summarize, there are two main patterns for build dimensions which are handled:
+1. The project builds itself multiple times like multitargeting.
+This will be seen as a single graph node
+2. A different set of global properties are used to choose the dimension like with Configuration or Platform.
+The project graph supports this via multiple entry points.

+Note that multiple entry points will not useable from the command-line due to the inability to express it properly, and so programatic access must be used in that case.

 **OPEN ISSUE:** What about MSBuild calls which pass in global properties not on the ProjectReference?
 Worse, if the global properties are computed at runtime?
 The sfproj SDK does this with PublishDir, which tells the project where to put its outputs so the referencing sfproj can consume them.
-We may need to work with sfproj folks and other SDK owners, which may not be necessarily a bad thing since already the sfproj SDK requires 2 complete builds of dependencies (ProjectReference + this PublishDir thing) and can be optimized.
+We may need to work with sfproj folks and other SDK owners, which may not be necessarily a bad thing since already the sfproj SDK requires 2 complete builds of dependencies (normal ProjectReference build + this PublishDir thing) and can be optimized.
 A possible short term fix: Add nodes to graph to special case these kinds of SDKs.
+This is only really a problem for isolated builds.

 Note that graph cycles are disallowed, even if they're using disconnected targets.
 This is a breaking change, as today you can have two projects where each project depends on a target from the other project, but that target doesn't depend the default target or anything in its target graph.

 ### Building a project graph
-There are conceptually two options when building a project graph: building the entire graph or building a single project in the graph.
-There is one other scenario, which is building a part of the graph (a project and everything it needs), but that's effectively just rooting the graph at that project and building that whole new graph.

-When building a whole graph, we can think of it as just building the root project recursively.
-So really the two scenarios break down to just building the root project recursively or not, which is actually very similar to how "msbuild" vs "msbuild /p:BuildProjectReferences=false" works today.

-Additionally, since building a graph is effectively just building a project recursively, then invoking MSBuild with a target list should behave similarly to how to behaves today.
-The top-level project will be invoked with those targets, and project references won't be affected by that target list.
-However, targets like "Clean" and "Rebuild" will need to be special-cased, as they recursively call those targets on their project references.

-Short-term (M1/MVP), building a graph is the same behaviorally as building the root project (no export target enforcement).
-The main difference will be in scheduling.
-Instead of dependency projects being evaluated and executed just in time, MSBuild will schedule dependencies before projects which depend on them.
-In most cases when building a graph in this order, all MSBuild task executions will come from the MSBuild result cache, which leads fairly cleanly into export targets, which would effectively be the enforcement of that.

-**OPEN ISSUE:** What do we do about properties provided by the SLN?
-Under the hood, this is effectively different sets of global properties provided to each MSBuild invocation (or ProjectReference?) in the metaproj.

-### Public API ###
-This is a proposal for what the public API may look like:

-    namespace Microsoft.Build.Graph
-    {
-        public class ProjectGraph
-        {
-            // Creates a graph starting at the given project file. public ProjectGraph(string projectFile) { }

-            // Creates a graph starting at the given project files, for example all projects in a solution. public ProjectGraph(IEnumerable<string> projectFiles) { }

-            // All project nodes in the graph.
-            IReadOnlyCollection<ProjectGraphNode> ProjectNodes { get; }

-            // Build the graph with the given target, if any BuildResult Build(string target = null);
-        }

-        public class ProjectGraphNode
-        {
-            // No public creation.
-            internal ProjectGraphNode() { }

-            // Projects which this project references.
-            IReadOnlyCollection<ProjectGraphNode> ReferencedProjects { get; }

-            // Projects which reference this project.
-            IReadOnlyCollection<ProjectGraphNode> ReferencingProjects { get; }

-            // The evaluated project
-            Project Project { get; }
-        }
-    }
+When building a graph, project references should be built before the projects that reference them, as opposed to the classical msbuild scheduler which builds projects just in time.

+For example if project A depends on project B, then project B should build first, then project A. Classical msbuild scheduling would start building project A, reach an MSBuild task for project B, pause project A, build project B, then resume project A once unblocked.

+Building in this way should make better use of parallelism as all CPU cores can be saturated immediately, rather than waiting for projects to get to the phase in their execution where they build their project references.
+More subtly, less execution state needs to be held in memory at any given time as there are no paused builds waiting to be unblocked.
+Strange scheduling conditions like a long project chain being scheduled on one MSBuild node while the other are all idle can also be avoided.

-## Inferring which targets to run for a project within the graph
+### Inferring which targets to run for a project within the graph

-One property of the static build graph is that a project (project, globalproperties, toolsversion) is executed only once when the project graph is executed.
-This is in conflict with current P2P patterns (project-to-project) where a project may be called multiple times with different targets and global properties (examples in [p2p protocol](https://github.com/Microsoft/msbuild/blob/master/documentation/ProjectReference-Protocol.md)).

-During a static graph based build projects are built before the projects that reference them, whereas the classical msbuild scheduler builds projects just in time.
-In the classic traversal, the referencing project chooses which targets to call on the referenced projects.
-But in the static graph traversal, we don't know the entry targets for a reference because we visit the references before the referencing projects.
+In the classic traversal, the referencing project chooses which targets to call on the referenced projects and may call into a project multiple times with different target lists and global properties (examples in [project reference protocol](https://github.com/Microsoft/msbuild/blob/master/documentation/ProjectReference-Protocol.md)).
+When building a graph, where projects are built before the projects that reference them, we have to determine the target list to execute on each project statically.

-We need to represent project-to-project calling patterns in such a way that a graph build can infer the entry targets for a project.
-These protocols apply to an entire graph and consist of recursively calling the same target on all referenced projects (e.g. build, clean, rebuild).
-As a complication, individual projects can change the protocol (e.g. a project file reimplements Clean by calling Clean2 on referenced projects).
+To do this, we need to explicitly describe the project-to-project calling patterns in such a way that a graph build can infer the entry targets for a project.
+These protocols typically consist of recursively calling the same target on all referenced projects (e.g. build, clean, rebuild), but for generality each project may define its own calling pattern.

-Some project reference protocols require multiple calls (MSBuild task calls) between the referencing project and referenced project.
-Therefore we need to not only specify the entry targets, but also the helper targets.

-Therefore the project reference protocols will need to be explicitly described.
-Each project specifies the project reference protocol targets it supports, in the form of a target mapping:

-*target -> targetList*

-*target* represents the project reference entry target, and *targetList* represents the list of targets that `target` ends up calling on each referenced project.
+Each project specifies the project reference protocol targets it supports, in the form of a target mapping: `target -> targetList`.
+The `target` represents the project reference entry target, and the `targetList` represents the list of targets that `target` ends up calling on each referenced project.

-For example, a simple recursive rule would be *A -> A*, which says that a project called with target `A` will call target `A` on its referenced projects.
+For example, a simple recursive rule would be `A -> A`, which says that a project called with target `A` will call target `A` on its referenced projects.
 Here's an example execution with two nodes:

 ```
 Execute target A+-->Proj1   A->A